jlevy/og-equity-compensation/README.md

 eventually sell;
 but if a company fails or [exits](#sales-and-liquidity) for less than investors had hoped, the preferred stockholders are generally first in line to be paid back.
-Sometimes there’s little or none left for those with common stock.
-Depending on how favorable the terms are for the investor, if the company exits at a low or modest valuation, it’s far more likely that common shareholders will not receive anything.
+Depending on how favorable the terms are for the investor, if the company exits at a low or modest valuation, it’s more likely that common shareholders will receive little—or nothing at all.

 ## Equity Compensation Basics